 The Campus Environment Matters

-At Daytona State College, we endeavor to be an equitable and accessible institution.
-We embrace differences, protect the rights of our constituents, and extend a mutual respect for the dignity and worth of all people.
-We seek to ensure that all students and employees enjoy the opportunity to participate as they see fit in the full range of activities offered by the College.
+At Daytona State College, we endeavor to be an accessible institution.
+We protect the rights of our constituents and extend mutual respect for the dignity and worth of all people.
+We seek to ensure that all students and employees enjoy the opportunity to participate in the full range of activities offered by the College.
 It is our goal that all of our students and employees achieve their full potential as local, state, and national citizens.

 Rewarding Aspect of College

 A rewarding aspect of your college experience is interacting with a variety of people.
-Attending college enables you to learn side-by-side with a variety of different people (students, faculty, and staff).
+Attending college enables you to learn side-by-side with different people (students, faculty, and staff).
 Students may be:

 - high school students;